shakurocom/iOS_Toolbox/Device/README.md

 ## DeviceOrientationListener

-Utility object to use instead for UIDevice.current.orientation.
+Utility object to use instead of `UIDevice.current.orientation`.
 Gives much better results, but uses CoreMotion.

 ### Usage